 There have been a few different articles and research papers written about the various instruments of precolumbian cultures.
 Some interesting research by Dr. Dale A. Olsen, of the Florida State University school of music, into the instruments of the Tairona of northern Colombia bring up some interesting points.
 His research found that these instruments when played together usually created binaural frequencies.
 These binaural tones can increase relaxation; change the production of hormones in the body; reduce anxiety and stress, by creating a auditory illusion of the two tones creating a third tone.
 The production of binaural frequencies have also been known to help induce meditation and trance states, help with pain management, improve sleep, and reduce stress; these findings are discussed in the study “A Comprehensive Review of the Psychological Effects of Brainwave Entrainment”, Tina L Huang, PHD, and Christine Charyton, PHD.

 This capability to create these frequencies and induce trance states, their burial locations, and the development of the art and technology of these flutes; leads us to assume that these instruments were considered sacred and used in ceremonies.
-If we refer to contemporary indigenous cultures of these regions, we can see the echoes of ancient practices and the reverence for these types of instruments in ceremony or sacred space.
+In contemporary indigenous cultures of these regions, we see the echoes of ancient practices and reverence for these types of instruments in ceremony.
 The ancient Colima drone flute pictured above had a frog motif integrated into it’s design, considering the practices of animistic cultures, it’s safe to conclude that this flute probably was associated with the frog spirit in some way.
 The ancients probably played this specific flute in ceremony to call the frog spirit, which related to rain or change and adaptability, we may never honestly know.